-You get copyright protection automatically – you don’t have to apply for it or pay a fee.
+- You get copyrighted protection automatically – you don’t have to apply for it or pay a fee.
 There isn’t an official register of copyright works in the UK like there is for trademarks, though many unofficial ones exist.

-You can mark your work with the copyright symbol (©), your name and the year of creation.
+- You can mark your work with the copyright symbol (©), your name, and the year of creation.
 Whether you mark the work or not doesn’t affect the level of protection you have.
-The Copyright Tribunal settles disputes on licensing but the licences register needs to be checked before filing a claim.
+If you need to make a claim, check the license register before you file it with the Copyright Tribunal.

 Copyright prevents people from:

-There are a few exceptions to the above such as use by libraries and schools .
+- There are a few exceptions to the above such as those used by libraries and schools.

-In most countries copyright lasts a minimum of life plus 50 years for most types of written, dramatic and artistic work, and at least 25 years for photographs.
+- In most countries, this lasts a minimum of life plus 50 years for most types of written, dramatic and artistic work, and at least 25 years for photographs.
 It can be different for other types of work.
-Eg broadcasts are 50 years from the first broadcast while films are protected 70 years after the death of the director, screenplay author and music composer.
+For Eg, broadcasts are 50 years from the first broadcast while films are protected 70 years after the death of the director, screenplay author, and music composer.

-In the UK, copyright does not subsist in a literary, dramatic, or musical work unless and until it is recorded, in writing or otherwise.
-The Copyright, Designs and Patents Act, 1988 talks about how copyright ownership belongs to the owner, except when an employee creates the work during employment.
+- The Copyright, Designs and Patents Act, 1988 talks about how this ownership belongs to the owner, except when an employee creates the work during employment.
 There is the protection of 70 years for non-computer- work and 50 years for computer-generated work.
 However, in 2017, the British Parliament passed the Digital Economy Act, which expanded the powers of British communication’s regulatory agencies and extends criminal penalties to online infringements from 2 to 10 years for serious offenses.
 It also includes a Mens Rea provision.
 Right holders can now also claim copyright fees for retransmission of Public Service broadcasts via cable.

-Unless a copyright owner is the only person going to use his or her copyright work contracts are likely to be agreed at some point.
-You may wish to seek advice from a solicitor, perhaps one specialising in copyright and contract law, before proceeding with licensing or assigning your copyright.
+- At some point contracts are likely to be agreed unless the only person using the work is the copyright owner.
+You may wish to seek advice from a solicitor, perhaps one specializing in copyright and contract law, before proceeding with licensing or assigning your copyright.

-• need a partner to help exploit the copyright work
+- Need a partner to help exploit the copyrighted work

-• would like to agree a licence with someone else who wants to use the copyright work
+- Would like to agree on a license with someone else who wants to use the copyrighted work.

-It is only possible to argue that an implied licence exists where all the circumstances suggest that the copyright owner expected the user to make use of the copyright material in the way they intended, even though this was never discussed and has not been written down anywhere.
-For example, this might occur where a person has commissioned the creation of a work (for example, a company logo or a corporate training video), but has not agreed a licence with the creator to use the work.
+- It is only conceivable to claim that an implicit licence exists if all of the circumstances indicate that the copyright owner anticipated the user to use the copyrighted work in the manner intended, even if this was never stated or written down anywhere.
+For example, this might occur where a person has commissioned the creation of a work (for example, a company logo or a corporate training video), but has not agreed to a license with the creator to use the work.

 Sell your copyright

-If you decide to sell or transfer your copyright there would need to be a written, signed contract stating a transfer has taken place.
-This is known as an assignment.
+- If you decide to sell or transfer your copyright there would need to be a written, signed contract stating a transfer has taken place.
+Assignments fall under this category.

-The UK has a suitable copyright renewal mechanism and institutional protective environment.
-To establish a copyright protection system that is compatible with the freedom of news and information dissemination while also preventing fake news and infringement in the digital age, reconstructing the balance of interests of all copyright owners versus social media sharing by individuals and businesses while ensuring the continuous growth of the country’s digital economy is extremely important.
+- The UK has a suitable copyright renewal mechanism and institutional protective environment.
+To protect freedom of the press and information dissemination as well as to prevent fake news propagation.
+And infringement in the digital age, reconstructing the balance of interests of all copyright owners versus social media sharing by individuals and businesses while ensuring the continuous growth of the country’s digital economy is extremely important.
 Fighting against online infringement is an integral part of the British government’s improvement of the copyright protection mechanism.
-PACT is a membership organisation for creatives working to actively preserve copyright owners work.
+PACT is a membership organization for creatives working to actively preserve copyright owners’ work.

-Organisations like the Performing Rights Society (PRS) in the UK and other organisations overseas collects royalties for copyright owned performances.
-Simultaneously, the government has also eased procedures for copyright protection, making copyright infringement claims more convenient, faster, and more efficient.
+- Organizations like the Performing Rights Society (PRS) in the UK and other organizations overseas collect royalties for copyright-owned performances.
+Simultaneously, the government has also eased procedures for copyright protection, making this infringement claims more convenient, faster, and more efficient.